 - Business Planning for Nonprofits, National Council of Nonprofits

 - Free Nonprofit Business Plans by Bplans.
-Also, see related article on the Bplans site, "How to Write a Nonprofit Business Plan" by Angelique O'Rourke.
+Also, see a related article on the Bplans site, "How to Write a Nonprofit Business Plan" by Angelique O'Rourke.

 - Nonprofit Business Model Statements, www.blueavocado.org